 - Required to remain in jail with no option for bail due to flight risks and prior issues with the law

-If you have been put in Wake County jail for a DWI with the option to post bail, but do not have the financials to do so, you should consider a Wake County bail bondsman with Amistad Bail Bonds!
+If you have been put in Wake County jail for a DWI with the option to post bail, but do not have the financials to do so, you should consider a Wake County bail bondsman with Amistad Bail and Immigration Bonds!